aursu/puppet-tlsinfo/README.md

 ## Reference

+See REFERENCE.md

 ## Limitations

 Module uses Ruby library 'openssl'

-For unknown reasons this module has unpredicted behavior like:
+For unknown reasons this library has unpredicted behavior like:

-1) returns old hash instead of new (for certificate Subject and Issuer fields)
+1) returns old hash instead of new (for certificate Subject and Issuer fields) therefore both hashes in use for certificates lookup
 2) returns negative (signed) values for Subject and Issuer hashes (eg `-ece330c` instead of `f131ccf4`)

 Therefore it is better to use module functions for default path calculation (`tlsinfo::certpath` and `tlsinfo::keypath`)